awsdocs/aws-freertos-docs/doc_source/userguide/ota-console-workflow.md

 **Note**
 The AWS IoT console does not update the state of jobs automatically\.
 Refresh your browser to see updates\.
-If you see `"Error: You have exceeded the limit for the number of streams in your AWS account."`, then see [Stream limit exceeded for your AWS account](streaming-service.md#ota-troubleshooting-stream-limit)\.

 Connect your serial UART terminal to your device\.
 You should see output that indicates the device is downloading the updated firmware\.